thyarcanist/Curator-Apollon/README.md

 Going to open source it for community-curated metadata gathering, my own API will be used to power the randomness.
 At the minimum, it can be used to import and then export a playlist without doing anything fishy because that's saved in your personal cache.

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.
+Our [Contributing Guidelines](CONTRIBUTING.md) provide more detail on how to get involved.

 ## 1. Essential Features

 ### Library Management